jrbailly/gb_emu/README.md

     make

 ## Tests unitaires
-Json de tests créés à partir du projet https://github.com/raddad772/jsmoo.git .

-## État du projet
-Ce projet est actuellement en cours de développement.
-Fonctionnalités envisagées pour les futures versions :
+Test JSON files created from the project https://github.com/raddad772/jsmoo.git .

+## Project Status
+This project is currently under development.
+Features envisioned for future versions include:
-- Support d'autres types de cartouches (MBC2, MBC3, etc.).
+- Support for other cartridge types (MBC2, MBC3, etc.).
-- Émulation de la GameBoy Color.
+- Emulation of the GameBoy Color.
-- Ajout d'une interface graphique.
+- Addition of a graphical user interface.